 Updates that have been made by August 2nd, 2021, will apply to the August 13th payment, as well as any subsequent payments throughout 2021.

-If changes haven’t been made, the July payment will have been deposited with the previous direct deposit information the IRS had on file.
+If changes haven’t been made, the July payment will have been deposited with the IRS’s previous direct deposit information on file.

 Taxpayers without any current direct deposit information can get their payments sooner by acting and updating their information now via the online portal.
 Those who have failed to un-enroll will receive a paper check.